 “While publicly available AEDs have saved countless lives, they remain underused so that many individuals who may potentially survive, die because a defibrillator was not available to them,” said Prof Deakin.“So we must continue to break down the barriers to AED use while simultaneously continuing to raise awareness of the importance of CPR and how to use it.”

-“Those outside of the SCAS counties can locate their nearest AED via defibfinder.uk and I am very positive about the impact the new international guidelines will have on improving access to defibrillators everywhere.
+“Now that people can locate their nearest AED via defibfinder.uk I am very positive about the impact the new international guidelines will have on improving access to defibrillators everywhere.
 I am delighted that Stowe School is taking the lead on installing this vitally important signage and hope that many more will follow.”

 Contact email@example.com for more information.